Simba protest Caf's change of match officials decision | Goal.com

 They are, Zambian referee Janny Sikazwe, Berhe Tesfagiorgis O’Michael of Eritrea AHS, Romeo Kasengele and Audrick Nkhole of Zambia

-Simba, though, have challenged this decision with the club announcing on it's social pages that they have appealed this decision.
+Simba, though, have challenged this decision with the club announcing on it's social media pages that they have lodged an appealed.